 - Schedule, track, and provide support materials for meetings and project events.

 Search for more jobs:

 Popular Skills for Operations Administrator

-Operations Administrators report using a large range of skills on the job.
-Most notably, skills in Process Improvement, Project Management, Human Resources, and Operations Management are correlated to pay that is above average, with boosts between 4 percent and 14 percent.
-Skills that seem to negatively impact pay include Data Entry, Microsoft Office, and Customer Service.
-Most people skilled in Customer Service are similarly competent in Microsoft Office and Operations Management.
+Survey takers working as Operations Administrators report using a large range of professional skills.
+Most notably, skills in Process Improvement, Project Management, Operations Management, and Payroll Administration are correlated to pay that is above average, with boosts between 5 percent and 13 percent.
+At the other end of the pay range are skills like Data Entry, Microsoft Office, and Customer Service.
+Those proficient in Customer Service are, more often than not, also skilled in Microsoft Office and Operations Management.

 Pay by Experience Level for Operations Administrator